jamedina09/.emacs.d/README.md

 Hi there, here I provide my configuration ([.init](https://github.com/jamedina09/my_emacs/blob/master/init.el)) file of my Emacs.
 I make extensive use of use-package and this configuration has been tested on macOS.

-....ups, I just discovered VS Code!
+....upsie, I just discovered VS Code!